Skip to content

 casa mami simple website example

-Casa Mami has a massive image-only slider that showcases the beautiful location, making you feel like you’re there.
+Casa Mami features a large, image-only slider that showcases the beautiful location, making you feel as if you’re there.

-This page has a lot of white space, a parallax image effect and a CTA button for bookings (redirects you to Airbnb).
+This page features extensive white space, a parallax image effect, and a CTA button for bookings (which redirects to Airbnb).

-All the text on Casa Mami’s website is tiny, which makes the images stand out more.
-And the renovation page features before/after sliders showing the process.
+Casa Mami’s website has tiny text, which makes the images stand out more.
+The renovation page features before-and-after sliders that show the process.

 Note: Use before/after sliders if you work on redesigns, renovation, body transformations, etc.